 Of course, a higher pixel rating comes with a higher price tag.
 However, you definitely get what you pay for when it comes to the best screen resolution.

-The last display related factor to consider is color.
+3. The last display related factor to consider is color.
 A black and white (or greyscale) display gets the job done but doesn’t look nearly as nice as a color display.

 Color displays are often easier to read as well.
-The different colors make subtle differences easier to distinguish than various shades of gray.
+The different colors make subtle differences easier to distinguish than various shades of grey.
 This makes finding and identifying fish even easier.

 The transducer is the actual part of the fish finder that sends out the sonar signal to look for fish and map underwater structures.
 Without a top quality transducer, your fish finder is all but useless.

-200kHZ to 800kHz is ideal for shallow waters while 50kHz to 80kHz is best for deeper waters.
-Many sonar models come with multiple frequency transducers for varying conditions.
+200kHZ to 800kHz is perfect for shallow waters while 50kHz to 80kHz is best for deeper waters.
+Many fish finder models come with multiple frequency transducers for varying conditions.

 CHIRP (Compressed High Intensity Radar Pulse), also known as broadband, is changing the fish finder industry.
 These devices transmit on multiple frequencies at once.